What is Spousal Sponsorship in Canada?

 Family Sponsorship aims at reuniting families.
-Canadian citizens and Permanent Residents can sponsor their spouse/common-law partner/conjugal partner and dependent children who are either inside Canada as a temporary resident or living in a different country, to become permanent residents of Canada.
+Canadian citizens and Permanent Residents can sponsor their spouse/common-law partner/conjugal partner and dependent children inside Canada as a temporary resident or live in a different country, becoming permanent residents of Canada.

 - You can sponsor your spouse if your marriage is a legally valid, civil marriage.
-The marriage must be legally recognized in the country it took place and in Canada.
-You can sponsor your common-law partner if you have been living/have lived with your partner for at least 12 consecutive months in a marriage like relationship.
-In this case, proof should be provided for this period of co-habitation.
+The country the marriage took place, as well as Canada, must legally recognize the marriage.
+You can sponsor your common-law partner if you have been living/have lived with your partner for at least 12 consecutive months in a marriage-like relationship.
+In this case, you must provide proof for this period of cohabitation.
 You can sponsor your conjugal-partner if you have been in a conjugal relationship for at least one year and could not live together because of reasons beyond your control.

 - The sponsor and principal applicant must meet the eligibility requirements laid out by the Government of Canada.
-When you agree to sponsor someone, you sign a promise of undertaking.
-This is a binding agreement promising to give them financial support for their basic needs for a period of time dependent upon your relation to the applicant.
-The government’s goal is to make sure that the applicant will not need social assistance.
+When you agree to sponsor someone, you sign a promise of the undertaking.
+It is a binding agreement promising to give them financial support for their basic needs for some time, depending upon your relationship with the applicant.
+The Government’s goal is to make sure that the applicant will not need social assistance.

 - If you currently reside in another country and look to be accepted into the spousal sponsorship program, you must be able to prove that you plan to live in Canada.

-- Income requirements are not typically required to be accepted, except in the cases of dependent children.
-This will trigger the financial evaluation application.
+- You will not always require income specifications to be accepted, except in the cases of dependent children.
+It will trigger the financial evaluation application.

-We do not recommend applying on your own, without guidance.
+We do not recommend applying on your own without guidance.
 If you are looking to do it yourself, there is an application process on the government website.
-Be aware, any errors or mistakes could significantly delay this process as well as cost money in application fees.
+Be aware that any errors or mistakes could significantly delay this process and cost money in application fees.

-- If the application is complete and fees are payed, you will receive an application number and acknowledgement of receipt
+- If the application is complete and fees get paid, you will receive an application number and acknowledgement of receipt

-- Your eligibility and the person you are sponsoring will be assessed
+- Your eligibility and the person you are sponsoring get assessed

 - You will either be approved or refused as a sponsor.